-Source: Data on state legislative elections provided by David Storey, National Conference of State Legislatures.
+Source: Data on state legislative elections provided by Tim Storey, National Conference of State Legislatures.
 Data on congressional elections compiled by author.

 The data displayed in Figure 1 strongly suggests that state legislative elections are influenced by the same forces that influence congressional elections including the national political climate at the time of the election.
 My previous research on congressional elections has indicated that the outcomes of House and Senate elections can be predicted with a high degree of accuracy based on a midterm election variable, the number of seats each party is defending and the national political climate, measured by the results of the Gallup generic ballot question.